 Shawn Ryan was appointed as Commissioner of the Department of Administrative Services by Governor Nathan Deal on October 1, 2017.
 Prior to this appointment, Mr. Ryan was the president of the Georgia Student Finance Commission, which administers the state’s post-secondary scholarship, grant and financial aid programs.
 He previously served as the director of Georgia’s Integrated Eligibility System, the largest information technology project in state history, and as director of communications for the Georgia Department of Public Health.
 Mr. Ryan has more than a decade of experience in Washington, D.C., where he worked in the U.S. Senate and the U.S. House of Representatives, as well as for the Mortgage Bankers Association and the Heritage Foundation.
 He is a graduate of the University of Vermont.
-Mr. Ryan and his wife, Jennifer, live in Atlanta and are parishioners at the Cathedral of Christ the King.
+He and his wife, Jennifer and their son live in Atlanta and are parishioners at the Cathedral of Christ the King.

 Department of Administrative Services

 Gwen Middleton, CAP, is the Executive Assistant to the Commissioner of Department of Administrative Services (DOAS); responsible for supporting the Commissioner and his direct reports as needed, and serving as a liaison to internal and external agency customers.
 Prior to joining DOAS, Ms. Middleton served for nearly 30 years in various administrative support roles in the private sector and for non-profit organizations.
 Most recently, she was an administrative assistant to the Church of the Apostles Director of Women’s Ministry.
 She also worked for locally owned businesses, and in retail and commercial banking.